 6. Are there quiet, comfortable and age appropriate sleeping areas for the children?

 7. Are the staff appropriately qualified to teach the curriculum offered?
 A nursery that offers the EYFS should have lead staff qualified with Cache Level 3 Diplomas as minimum.
-Primary school teachers are often employed in nurseries in Dubai – parents should be aware that there is a very different skill set and these teachers may need additional training to bridge the gap between their qualification and nursery work.
+Primary school teachers are often employed in nurseries in the UAE – parents should be aware that there is a very different skill set and these teachers may need additional training to bridge the gap between their qualification and nursery work.

 8. How will the staff help your child to settle?
 How is separation anxiety dealt with?